-The mission of the Information Technology Department is to provide quality, cost-effective IT services while advancing the use of technology in city government to increase excellence in operational efficiency and responsiveness to the needs of residents and stakeholders.
+The mission of the Information Technology Department is to provide quality, cost-effective IT services while advancing the use of technology in city government to increase excellence in operational efficiency and responsiveness.
 The Information Technology Department mission is accomplished by providing professional and technical services in

 IT Network Administration administers and maintains the City network operations center providing voice and data communications and network resources to all City departments, E911, and the Joint Sewer Agency.
 Paducah’s voice and data network reaches over 20 locations throughout the City interconnected via Paducah Power’s high speed fiber optic network.
 The IT department administers and maintains a wireless mobile network for Paducah Police and Fire Departments as well as hardware, software, and network infrastructure for E911 operations.